 A non-AP STA having dot11PADActivated equals to true may send Probe Request containing Service Hash element (8.4.2.173), to the AP, in pre-association state.

-An AP having dot11SolictedPADActivated equals to true shall include Service Advertisement element (8.4.2.172) in Probe Response frame, if there is one or more Service Hashes (8.4.2.173) matching with the received Probe Request containing the Service Hash element sent by the non-AP STA.
+An AP having dot11SolictedPADActivated equals to true shall include Service Advertisement element (8.4.2.172) in Probe Response frame, if there is one or more Service Hashes (8.4.2.173) matching the received Probe Request containing the Service Hash element sent by the non-AP STA.

-The non-AP STA may associate with the AP based on the received Service Advertisement element or may use a Service Information Request ANQP-element (8.4..20) to request more detailed information as defined in Table 8-, prior to association.
+The non-AP STA may associate with the AP, based on the received Service Advertisement element or may use a Service Information Request ANQP-element (8.4.5.20) to request more detailed information as defined in Table 8-257, prior to association.
 The receiving AP shall respond to the Service Information Request ANQP-element with a Service Information Response ANQP-element.

 10.25.3.4.4 PAD encapsulation protocol procedures

-{
+{**LB D1.0 comment: please add text to this subclause}

 10.25.3.4.5 Bloom filter Hash function operation